 The Young Adult Service is a satellite program of the Connecticut Mental Health Center that provides a comprehensive program of ambulatory psychiatric services to clients 18 to 25 years of age.
 A primary placement on the Young Adult Service offers psychology fellows a unique opportunity to learn about developmentally oriented assessment and treatment of young adult clients with moderate to severe psychopathology making the transition from child to adult systems of care.
 Given the focus of this training option, applicants must have previous experience working with adolescents or young adults in a clinical or educational setting.

-Secondary Placement: The Young Adult Service is not available as a secondary placement.
+SECONDARY PLACEMENT - Young Adult Services is not available as a secondary placement.

 Number of Fellows